Investment approach with the best track record

 3. Disruption - as new technologies are more actively used in various industries, this shortens the product life cycle, allows consumers to switch to new offers and makes traditional competitive advantages (moats) less relevant.
 If previously Gillette razors (now produced by Product & Gamble) were the only ones that could afford to spend billions on TV advertising and that scale was their key competitive advantage, now new start-ups like Dollar Shave Club or Harry’s can find their customers with more niche and low-cost advertising on the Internet.
 As a result, past earnings become much less useful in understanding the future earnings potential of the business.
-Many low priced companies turned out to have serious issues with their business models and were permanently impaired (e.g. US brick-and-mortar retailers).
-Ability to envision the future has become more important.
-Soft factors, including management’s skills, innovative culture of a company, often become more relevant than physical assets.
+Many low-priced companies turned out to have serious issues with their business models and were permanently impaired (e.g. US brick-and-mortar retailers).
+The ability to envision the future has become more important.
+Soft factors, including management skills and the innovative culture of a company, often become more relevant than physical assets.
 Investments in innovation are just salaries paid to engineers as well as marketing expenses to promote new products and bring new customers.
-Such expenses are recorded in the P&L, boosting costs and reducing profits, unlike purchases of equipment which are recorded in the cash flow statement, as well as in the balance sheet through additions to assets and equity (via earnings).
-As a result, a company which heavily invests in new technology can be loss-making with a very light asset base - a combination that will hardly make it appealing for traditional value investors.
+Such expenses are recorded in the P&L, boosting costs and reducing profits, unlike purchases of equipment which are recorded in the cash flow statement as well as in the balance sheet through additions to assets and equity (via earnings).
+As a result, a company which heavily invests in new technology can be loss-making with a very light asset base - a combination that will hardly make it appealing to traditional value investors.
 Yet, the real value that such a company can generate in the long term can be significant.

-A normal multiple of 15x PE (average for S&P 500 for over 100 years) may underestimate its value if a company can double its earnings in three years and then double again in the following three years (26% CAGR).
+A normal multiple of 15x PE (average for S&P 500 for over 100 years) may underestimate the value of a company that can double its earnings in three years and then double again in the following three years (26% CAGR).
 Just focusing on the price you pay when computers have screened thousands of companies already may not be enough to identify value.

 Other investors (including Warren Buffett and Charlie Munger) look for the value that the company can generate over time.
 This depends not just on past investments but on investments yet to be made.
 Capital allocation, management team, ability to innovate and other factors (not easily quantifiable) are as important as the price you pay.